valentedev/go-postgres-heroku/README.md

 # go-postgres-heroku

-In this project we create a GO HTTP server, connect it to a POSTGRES database for deployment at Heroku.
+In this project we create a GO HTTP server, connect it to a POSTGRES database and prepare for deployment @ Heroku.

 ## Requirements